techno-user314/suntide/README.md

-# SunTide v3.0.0
+# SunTide  :sunny: :ocean:
+<sup> v3.0.0 </sup>

-A script to generate .csv files with data containing day-by-day tide predictions and daylight information for a given year. :sunny: :ocean:
+A script to generate .csv files with data containing day-by-day tide predictions and daylight information for a given year.

 ### The Suntimes CSV